Granitosaurus/granitosaurus.github.io/content/code/my-bin-center.md

 ### Explanation

 I love `click` library, which is a tool for creating command line interfaces.
 It's beautiful, easy and saves so much space and time.
-So we start off with two positional arguments for input and output filenames, these are not necessary for pipe logic we need but is a nice addition if there's a need for standalone function and only takes two extra lines, so why not!
+So we start off with two positional arguments for input and output filenames, these are not necessary for the pipe logic we need but is a nice addition if there's a need for standalone function and only takes two extra lines, so why not!
 Next we have custom option for length which allows overriding maximum line length.
 In case you have a very huge terminal window and you just want a nice margin instead of the text being at the very center of your screen.
 Finally there's the program itself:
 `#1` - We retrieve dimensions of the current terminal window.
 This returns a tuple of `(columns, rows)` since we only care about columns we take the first member.